Schaerbeek to Brussels train

 For a fulfilling experience in Brussels, plan on spending 2 to 3 days to explore key attractions such as the Grand Place, Atomium, and various museums, as well as to enjoy the local cuisine and vibrant neighborhoods.

-Yes, you can take the train from Schaerbeek to Brussels.
+No, you cannot take the train from Schaerbeek to Brussels.

 Since both Schaerbeek and Brussels are in the Schengen Area, a passport is not required for European Union (EU) or Schengen-associated country citizens.
 A national ID card is sufficient.